- Subtopic

 NIH K grant examples

-Explore examples of common career development grant sections.
-Please note that the examples are from previously awarded applications and the exact requirements and formatting may have changed.
+Explore examples of common career development grant sections from NIA and NIAID.
+Please note that the examples may be dated - the exact requirements and formatting may have changed.

 The NIH RePORTER tool can be used to find other investigators at Duke who have been awarded a similar mechanism and may be able to provide additional examples or advice.